Recovering Structured Data From Superimposed Non-Linear Measurements: Main Results

-meaning that the outcome of the Group-Lasso approximates the rank-one matrix $\grtr\scalvec^\T \in \R^{n \times M}$.
-Hence, by computing the dominating left and right singular vectors of $\solu[\X]$ we do not only obtain an estimate of the source $\grtr$ but also of the unknown model parameters $\scalvec = (\scalfac_1, \dots, \scalfac_M) \in \R^M$.
-Note that there is no scaling ambiguity at this point, due to the unit-norm assumption of Model~\ref{model:results:measurements} (see also Remark~\ref{rmk:results:normalization}).
-This important observation underpins the relation to the bilinear problem of \eqref{eq:intro:bilinearmodel} and indicates that the lifting method (Algorithm~\ref{algo:lifting}) is indeed capable of handling more complicated scenarios than the direct method (Algorithm~\ref{algo:direct}).

 In terms of required measurements \eqref{eq:results:lifting:meas}, this improvement comes at no extra costs as long as $M = \asympfaster{\log(2n/s)}$.
 But for larger distributed systems, one has to take significantly more measurements because $m = \asympfaster{s\cdot M}$ then grows linearly with the node count $M$.
 However, the total number of unknown non-zero parameters is actually in the order of $\asympfaster{s + M}$.
 This gap between multiplicative and additive scaling of the (sample) complexity is due to the fact that \eqref{eq:lifting:l1l2lasso} does not account for the low-rankness of $\grtr\scalvec^\T$.
 While our focus is rather on \emph{non-linear} distortions than on solving a bilinear factorization problem, there is certainly space for improvements in this direction, which we intend to study in future works (see Section~\ref{sec:conclusion}).
-Thus, in light of \ref{question:intro:samplecomplexity}--\ref{question:intro:nodecount}, our discussion can be informally summarized as follows: \begin{highlight} The Group-Lasso estimator \eqref{eq:lifting:l1l2lasso} is capable of recovering both the source vector $\grtr$ and the scaling vector $\scalvec$.
+Thus, in light of \ref{question:intro:samplecomplexity}--\ref{question:intro:nodecount}, our discussion can be informally summarized as follows: \begin{highlight} The Group-Lasso estimator \eqref{eq:lifting:l1l2lasso}, when combined with the optional step of Algorithm~\ref{algo:lifting}, is capable of recovering both the source vector $\grtr$ and the scaling vector $\scalvec$ (up to sign-changes).
 The price to pay is that the number of required measurement (at some point) scales linearly in $M$. \end{highlight}

 \begin{remark} \begin{rmklist} \item In some situations (especially in the proofs of Section~\ref{sec:proofs}), it is useful to restate \eqref{eq:lifting:l1l2lasso} in its matrix version.
 For this purpose, we simply concatenate the measurement vectors $\alift_i \coloneqq [\a_i^1 \cdots \a_i^M] \in \R^{n \times M}$ and source vectors $\X \coloneqq [\x^1 \cdots \x^M] \in \R^{n \times M}$.
 Then, \eqref{eq:lifting:l1l2lasso} takes the form